Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Gradient and skew-Symmetric Splitting Methods

 As $\mathcal A$ is strongly monotone and Liptschitz continuous, the operator $(I + \alpha_k \mathcal A)^{-1}$, which is called the resolvent of $\mathcal A$, is nonexpansive~\cite{browder1967construction} and has a unique fixed point~\cite{rockafellar1976monotone}.

 Using the identity of squares and the strong monotonicity, we have

 from which the linear convergence follows naturally

-There is no restriction on the step size which is known as the unconditional stability of the implicit Euler method.
-Choosing $\alpha_k\gg 1$ will accelerate the convergence with the price of solving a regularized nonlinear problem~\eqref{eq:proximal}, which is usually not practical.
-The implicit Euler method is present here as a reference to measure the difference of other methods.
+There is no restriction on the step size $\alpha_k$ which is known as the unconditional stability of the implicit Euler method.
+Choosing $\alpha_k\gg 1$ will accelerate the convergence with the price of solving a regularized nonlinear problem~\eqref{eq:proximal}, which is in general not practical.
+The implicit Euler method is presented here as a reference to measure the difference of other and more practical methods.